agama-project/agama/doc/storage_ui.md

 Currently YaST tries really hard to present an initial proposal to the user, even if that implies several subsequent executions of the `GuidedProposal`, each of them with a less ambitious configuration.
-For that it relies on two features of the so-called volumes (volumes are already described in a previous section).
+For that it relies on two features of the so-called volumes (volumes are already described at *Volumes in the YaST Proposal*):

-- First of all, every volume specify both a "min size" and a "desired size" (as already explained).
+- First of all, every volume specifies both a "min size" and a "desired size".
 - On the other hand, some features of a volume are marked as optional in the control file.
 That includes the usage of snapshots, the ability to expand based on the RAM size or even the existence of the volume at all.